stacklio/stackl/docs/content/basic/overview.md

 * Users create Stack Application Templates (SATs), which model and describe the desired applications, and Stack Infrastructure Templates (SITs), which specify the available IT infrastructure for the application.
 SITs and SATs are processed according to their requirements and policies and result in a Stack Template, a Key/Value document that describes the state and workload placement of an application on the infrastructure
 * Stack Templates can be instantiated to create Stack Instances, running applications in the users IT environment which are deployed and managed by orchestration tools through STACKL
-* STACKL supports pluggable modules to allow users to use their desired technological backends.
+* STACKL supports pluggable modules to allow users to use their desired technological backend.
 For instance, the used data store and task processing solutions can be specified by the user
-* STACKL allows easy extensions for new technological backends through providing interfaces that enable transparent interaction
+* STACKL allows easy extensions for a new technological backend through providing interfaces that enable transparent interaction
 * Entities, e.g., workers, automation platforms, and agents, are fully decoupled and distributable to improve fault-tolerance and scalability
 * STACKL leverages current popular and best-in-class DevOps technologies and platforms: docker, kubernetes, ansible, azure, AWS, and so on, and is oriented towards the future, for instance, for serverless computing (FaaS/SaaS)
 * Autonomous independent operation is a key focus: as much as possible, STACKL will manage and self-discover entities in the accessible IT environment to reduce load on users